 However, wired headsets do offer the very best graphics and refresh rates, so if it's top performance you're after, they'd be number one for you – if you have the PC to power them and the budget to afford them, of course.

 It's also worth considering the games you want to play.
 Some VR games are only available on certain PC-powered devices.
 Having said that, VR software libraries do have plenty of overlap across devices and some wire-free headsets can optionally be linked up to a PC over a cable to expand the titles they have access to.

 Which VR headset should you buy?

-At the moment, the four best on the market – the Valve Index, HTC Vive, Oculus Quest and PlayStation VR – are unsurprisingly the most expensive of all the mainstream VR headset offerings, but there are some less expensive options if you'd rather dip your toes into VR before spending your entire pay check.
+At the moment, the four best VR headset ranges on the market – the Valve Index, HTC Vive, Oculus Quest 2 and PlayStation VR – are unsurprisingly the most expensive of all the mainstream VR headset offerings.

-Each headset has its own unique strengths and weaknesses, and if you're not aware of these before you buy, it could be a very costly mistake to make.
+Each of the best VR headsets has its own unique strengths and weaknesses, and if you're not aware of these before you buy, it could be a very costly mistake to make.
 But that's exactly why we put this guide together.

-- The best VR games to play on your headset
+- The best VR games to play on your VR headset